diegonti/diegonti.github.io/Readme.md

 # Diego Ontiveros - Personal Website

 Here is found the repo that hosts my personal website.
 I've used a template designed by <a href="https://bootstrapmade.com/">BootstrapMade</a> but I added my personal touches and sections.
-I'ts been a journey since I don't know much about web development, but this project has helped me to deepen my understansing into HTML/CSS/JS and bootstrap frameworks.
+It's been a journey since I don't know much about web development, but this project has helped me to deepen my understansing into HTML/CSS/JS and bootstrap frameworks.

 <br>
 <p align="center">